-- KNDT 3.1 Use the Nutrition Care Process for nutrition screening for referral to the registered dietitian nutritionist, collection of assessment data, nutrition interventions and monitoring strategies appropriate for the technician level of practice. - KNDT 3.2 Implement interventions to effect change and enhance wellness in diverse individuals and groups. - KNDT 3.3 Present an educational session to a target population. - KNDT 3.4 Describe the processes involved in delivering quality food and nutrition services. - CNDT 3.1 Perform nutrition screening and identify clients or patients to be referred to a registered dietitian nutritionist. - CNDT 3.2 Perform specific activities of the Nutrition Care Process as assigned by registered dietitian nutritionists in accordance with the Scope of Nutrition and Dietetics Practice for individuals, groups and populations in a variety of settings. - CNDT 3.3 Provide nutrition and lifestyle education to well populations. - CNDT 3.4 Promote health improvement, food safety, wellness and disease prevention for the general population. - CNDT 3.5 Develop nutrition education materials for disease prevention and health improvement that are culturally and age appropriate and designed for the literacy level of the audience. - CNDT 3.6 Perform supervisory functions for purchasing, production and service of food that meets nutrition guidelines, cost parameters and health needs. - CNDT 3.7 Modify recipes and menus for acceptability and affordability that accommodate the cultural diversity and health status of various populations, groups and individuals.
+KNDT 3.1 Demonstrate an understanding of the Nutrition Care Process and clinical workflow elements for nutrition screening for referral to the registered dietitian nutritionist, collection of assessment data, nutrition interventions and monitoring strategies appropriate for the technician level of practice.

+KNDT 3.2 Develop an intervention to effect change and enhance wellness in diverse individuals and groups.

+KNDT 3.3 Develop an educational session for a target population.

+KRDT 3.4 Plan nutritionally sound meals, menus and meal plans that promote health and disease management and meet client's/patient's needs.

+CNDT 3.1 Perform nutrition screening and identify clients or patients to be referred to a registered dietitian nutritionist.

+CNDT 3.2 Perform specific activities of the Nutrition Care Process as assigned by registered dietitian nutritionists in accordance with the Scope of Practice for the Nutrition and Dietetics Technician, Registered for individuals, groups and populations in a variety of settings.

+CNDT 3.3 Provide nutrition and lifestyle education to well populations.

+CNDT 3.4 Promote health improvement, food safety, wellness and disease prevention for the general population.

+CNDT 3.5 Develop nutrition education materials for disease prevention and health improvement that are culturally and age appropriate and designed for the literacy level of the audience.
+CNDT 3.6 Present an educational session to a target population.

+CNDT 3.7 Perform supervisory functions for purchasing, production and service of food that meets nutrition guidelines, cost parameters and health needs.

+CNDT 3.8 Modify recipes and menus for acceptability and affordability that accommodate the cultural diversity and health status of various populations, groups and individuals.

 Domain 4.
-Practice Management and Use of Resources: strategic application of principles of management and systems in the provision of services to individuals and organizations.
+Practice Management and Use of Resources: Strategic application of principles of management and systems in the provision of services to individuals and organizations.